jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 ## Scanning Project Dependencies
 ### General
-The _**jf audit**_ command allows scanning your source code dependencies to find security vulnerabilities and licenses violations, with the ability to scan against your Xray policies.
+The _**jf audit**_ command allows scanning your source code dependencies to find security vulnerabilities and license violations, with the ability to scan against your Xray policies.
 The command builds a deep dependencies graph for your project, scans it with Xray, and displays the results.
 It uses the package manager used by the project to build the dependencies graph.
 Currently, the following package managers are supported.

 * Maven (mvn) - Version 3.1.0 or above of Maven is supported.
 * Gradle (gradle)